sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

     * `su - sitespeedio`
 7. Make sure that user can use sudo without password: `echo "sitespeedio ALL=(ALL:ALL) NOPASSWD:ALL" | sudo tee "/etc/sudoers.d/sitespeedio"`
 8. Make sure you can install using *npm* without using sudo.
 Checkout [Sindre Sorhus guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md).
-9. Install sitespeed.io: `npm install sitespeed.io -g`
+9. Install sitespeed.io: `npm install sitespeed.io --location=global`

 Before you start your testing you need to install a browser.
 Here's how you can install Firefox.